minnaked/observability-engineering-lab/README.md

-The lab is inspired by real world experience supporting enterprise observability and monitoring platforms including Riverbed SteelCentral, ExtraHop NDR, Datadog, OpenSearch, and related monitoring technologies.
+The lab is inspired by real world experience supporting enterprise observability and monitoring platforms including Riverbed SteelCentral, ExtraHop NDR, Datadog, and OpenSearch.

 ## Status

 This lab is actively developing.
-Each section is added as the work behind it is built and validated, so the structure below is the roadmap being filled in rather than a finished product.
+The sections below separate what is in place today from what is planned next, so the structure is a roadmap being filled in rather than a finished product.

+## Lab Environment

+### Monitoring Platform

+- Datadog
+- OpenTelemetry Collector

+### Monitored Hosts

+Five hosts run the Datadog Agent and report into Datadog, across Windows and
+Linux:

+- A Windows 11 detection lab host
+- Two additional Windows hosts
+- A Wazuh server on Linux
+- A Kali Linux host

+### Tools

+- Datadog Agent
+- OpenTelemetry Collector
+- Wazuh
+- OpenSearch
+- Linux
+- Windows
+- Python

+## Current State

+What is collected and visible today:

+- The Datadog Agent deployed on all five hosts, all reporting and up to date
+- Host and infrastructure metrics: CPU, memory, disk, load, and IO
+- Log collection enabled
+- The OpenTelemetry Collector running on one host
+- The built in Host Metrics dashboard, showing CPU, load averages, and memory across the fleet
+- Baseline host monitors for CPU, disk, and memory

+## Planned and In Progress

+- Custom dashboards built to answer specific operational questions
+- Custom Datadog Agent instrumentation for the Wazuh manager, which has no native integration, to expose engine metrics such as events processed, events dropped, and queue usage
+- Application performance monitoring and distributed tracing, not yet active, a learning goal once a suitable application is instrumented

 ## Learning Objectives